Eugenio Calabi: Differential geometry

 Calabi and Beno Eckmann discovered the Calabi–Eckmann manifold in 1953.
 It is notable as a simply-connected complex manifold which does not admit any Kähler metrics.

 Inspired by recent work of Kunihiko Kodaira, Calabi and Edoardo Vesentini considered the infinitesimal rigidity of compact holomorphic quotients of Cartan domains.
 Making use of the Bochner technique and Kodaira's developments of sheaf cohomology, they proved the rigidity of higher-dimensional cases.
 Their work was an influence on the later work of George Mostow and Grigori Margulis, who established their global rigidity results out of attempts to understand infinitesimal rigidity results such as Calabi and Vesentini's, along with related works by Atle Selberg and André Weil.

 Calabi and Lawrence Markus considered the problem of space forms of positive curvature in Lorentzian geometry.
-Their results, which Joseph Wolf considered "very surprising", assert that the fundamental group must be finite, and that the corresponding group of isometries of de Sitter spacetime (under an orientability condition) will act faithfully by isometries on an equatorial sphere.
+Their results, which Joseph A. Wolf considered "very surprising", assert that the fundamental group must be finite, and that the corresponding group of isometries of de Sitter spacetime (under an orientability condition) will act faithfully by isometries on an equatorial sphere.
 As such, their space form problem reduces to the problem of Riemannian space forms of positive curvature.

 Work of John Nash in the 1950s considered the problem of isometric embeddings.
 His work showed that such embeddings are very flexible and deformable.
 In his PhD thesis, Calabi had previously considered the special case of holomorphic isometric embeddings into complex-geometric space forms.
 A striking result of his shows that such embeddings are completely determined by the intrinsic geometry and the curvature of the space form in question.
 Moreover, he was able to study the problem of existence via his introduction of the diastatic function, which is a locally defined function built from Kähler potentials and which mimics the Riemannian distance function.
 Calabi proved that a holomorphic isometric embedding must preserve the diastatic function.
 As a consequence, he was able to obtain a criterion for local existence of holomorphic isometric embeddings.

 Later, Calabi studied the two-dimensional minimal surfaces (of high codimension) in round spheres.
 He proved that the area of topologically spherical minimal surfaces can only take on a discrete set of values, and that the surfaces themselves are classified by rational curves in a certain hermitian symmetric space.

-Publications
+Major publications

-Calabi is the author of fewer than fifty research articles.
-A large proportion of them have become a major part of the research literature.
+Calabi was the author of fewer than fifty research articles.

 Calabi's collected works were published in 2021: